ballerina-platform/ballerina-lang/stdlib/filepath/src/main/ballerina/src/filepath/Module.md

-This module provides the utility functions for manipulating the file path in a way that is compatible with the target operating system.
+This module provides a platform-independent API for working with file paths.

 For information on the operations, which you can perform with this module, see the below **Functions**.